 The Law for the Restoration of the Professional Civil Service was passed as early as April 7, 1933, making it illegal for Jews to practice law or to serve in the civil service.
 Other legislation restricted them from other professions.

 Initially, economic sanctions, such as these labor laws, as well as violence, had been employed to force Jews to voluntarily leave the country.
-The killings began following the invasion of Poland in September of 1939 and accelerated following the invasion of the Soviet Union in June of 1941.
+The systematic killing of Jews began following the invasion of Poland in September of 1939 and accelerated following the invasion of the Soviet Union in June of 1941.

-In July of 1941, Hermann Goring, head of Germany’s defense forces and second in command to Hitler, authorized Heydrich in writing to prepare a plan for the “total solution of the Jewish question” in those areas that were under German control and to organize the participation of all relevant government organizations.
+In July of 1941, Hermann Goring, head of Germany’s defense forces and second in command to Hitler, authorized Heydrich in writing to prepare a plan for the “Total Solution of the Jewish question” in those areas that were under German control.

 As well, to define the limits of the exterminations, they had to determine who were Jewish.

-Included in the protocols were those countries that were cooperating with the Nazis, such as Slovakia, Croatia and Romania; Italy and France were not expected to be a problem.
+Included in the logistics were those countries that were cooperating with the Nazis, such as Hungary, Slovakia, Croatia and Romania; Italy and France were not expected to be a problem.

 Only the Nordic countries were expected to object and were to be left to the last.